ef4/rfcs/text/0000-js-compatible-resolution.md

 A key piece of this design is explaining how to interpret Ember components as Javascript modules.
 There are some important requirements:

- - When you import a component from Javascript, you should get the values back you'd expect for a normal Javascript module.
+ - When a component has a Javascript module, and you import the component from Javascript, you should get the values back you'd expect for a normal Javascript module.
 We don't want to rewrite things in an opaque way.
  - Consumers of a component should not need to know whether it is implemented as only a template, a template plus Javascript, or only Javascript.
- - A component that is reexported should continue to work unchanged (its template had better follow along automaticaly).
+ - A component that is reexported should continue to work unchanged (in contrast with today, in which component authors needs to take special care to make their templates come along).
- - We should conform with "ECMA modules with node_modules resolution" as described above, which means we are not free to choose how ModuleSpecifiers map into actual files, but we _are_ free to choose how non-JS files are interpreted as JS modules.
+ - We want to follow the _existing_ Module Resolver rules and not introduce new ones.
+Especially new ones that would diverge further from typical node_modules resolution.

 Given these requirements, the proposed design is:

-1. Imports are resolved following node's resolution strategy.
-We register a custom handler for `.hbs` files. `.js` files take precedence over `.hbs` files, such that if both exist for a given ModuleSpecifier, the JS wins.
+1. Imports in templates are resolved the same way they are resolved today in Javascript.
+Conceptually, we add a custom handler for `.hbs` files that allows them to be resolved the same as `.js` files. `.js` files take precedence over `.hbs` files, such that if both exist for a given ModuleSpecifier, the JS wins.

 2. Component Javascript should be authored using default exports (as they already are):